Transition to Teel Part One: Guiding New Sixth Graders Toward Academic and Social Success

 Watch this video for a peek at Study Skills class in action!

-Learning About Physical and Emotional Changes: Life Skills
+Learning About Physical and Emotional Changes: Health and Wellness Seminars

-Taught in single gender groups by Middle School Guidance Counselor Ms. Mary Foard, Life Skills gives our sixth graders an opportunity to learn factual information about the physical, emotional and cognitive changes that are associated with adolescence.
-Students at this age have varying levels of knowledge and comfort regarding these topics and Life Skills gives them a forum to express their ideas and support one another though this time of change in their lives.
+Taught in single gender groups by Middle School Guidance Counselor Ms. Mary Foard, this class gives our sixth graders an opportunity to learn factual information about the physical, emotional and cognitive changes that are associated with adolescence.
+Students at this age have varying levels of knowledge and comfort regarding these topics and Life Skills gives them a forum to express their ideas and support one another through this time of change in their lives.

 In this discussion-based class, Ms. Foard uses thinking strategies to encourage everyone to participate and works to create a supportive environment with a student generated code of conduct.
-During Life Skills class emotional safety and respect are paramount.
+Emotional safety and respect are paramount.

 Ms. Foard explains,

 “My goal is for them to leave the class with an understanding of what’s going to happen to their bodies and in their relationships through middle school.
 It’s fun though!
 They smile, they laugh and they talk with one another to explore the ideas on their own.
 I make sure to impart accurate information, keep the environment respectful, and normalize the experience.
 It is hands down my favorite class to teach.”

 One of the biggest challenges for new sixth graders is simply having the time to do their work.
 Between after school activities and social obligations, time is a precious commodity.
 Study Hall gives them dedicated time to complete their homework on campus and to reach out to teachers if needed.
 While this may seem like a simple idea, it is integral to the success of new students.
 Building this supervised study time into their schedule helps them establish good routines now and for the future.